 Trial objects are optional.
 You only need to add them if you want to change a property from default.
-Note for some properties you can also change the default values themselves using pb_prefs at the MATLAB command line, which may be more convenient.
+Note you can also change the default values themselves using pb_prefs at the MATLAB command line, which may be more convenient.

 An object of type trial provides some options and record properties for a whole trial.
 In trial definition tables you can add columns setting properties for one trial object per trial definition (row).
 [Or in the coding method: Make a trial object using function trialObject, set properties, and input it along with element objects to addTrial.]